kdpuvvadi/blog/content/posts/upgrade-omada-controller.md

 Recently few people contacted for instructions on upgrading omada controller from v4.x to v5.x.
 This can be straight forward but there is a slight chance that you might loose all the data/config of the controller.

-Upgrade on hardware controller is stright, you go to the ` settings >> Controller Settings >> Maintenance >> Firmware ` and check for upgrade and controllers takes care of everything.
+Upgrade on hardware controller is straight, you go to the ` settings >> Controller Settings >> Maintenance >> Firmware ` and check for upgrade and controllers takes care of everything.

 But for selfhsoted controller, upgrade can be different based on the method you've installed the controller like either with ` .deb ` package on debian or ` tarball `.